Speculorg/Terminal/volumes/rabbitmq_data/README.md

-# rabbitmq_data
+# RabbitMQ Data Volume

-This directory contains RabbitMQ files for development.
-Data is preserved between container restarts.
+This directory contains persistent storage for the RabbitMQ message broker data.